Financial Directive

 The Foundation’s operating expenditure is covered by the income from its assets and the income from its activities.
 Return on assets means the current income from investment assets and capital appreciation.

-The Foundation’s activities may not be financed by borrowed capital.
-The Governing Board may decide, for particularly serious reasons only, to raise debt to finance the actual activities.
+The Board may decide, for particularly serious reasons only, to raise debt to finance the actual activities.

-The Governing Board may decide to incur debt if this is necessary for the management of fixed assets.
-The Executive Director may not decide to contract debt for the Foundation.
+The Board may decide to incur debt if this is necessary for the management of fixed assets.
+The CEO may not decide to contract debt for the Foundation.

 2.2 Loans, guarantees, securities